google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/introducing_accessibility_in_typography/content.md

 Mirroring, or flipping, occurs when readers flip or mirror letters and numbers that are the same form when flipped horizontally.
 For example, a reader could mistake a lowercase letter “b” for a lowercase “d”.
 Instead of reading the word “bog,” the reader will think the word is “dog.”

 A different and more pervasive issue among people with dyslexia and other reading difficulties is the transpositioning of letters.
-For example, a reader may mistake the word “lion” for “loin,” “line” or “lien.”
+For example, a reader may mistake the words “lion” for “loin,” or “line” for “lien.”
 Transposition is a common experience for people with dyslexia and other reading difficulties, and does not disappear with age.

-To reduce the chances of a reader confusing letters, words and numbers, consider checking the following character pairs to make sure they are distinct enough from each other: qp db 0O nu il1I a8 a6 6g rn m.
+To reduce the chances of a reader confusing letters, words and numbers, consider checking the following character pairs to make sure they are distinct enough from each other:

+- qp
+- db
+- 0O
+- nu
+- il1I
+- a8
+- a6
+- 6g
+- rn, m

-When selecting a typeface—especially a [sans serif](/glossary/sans_serif)—it’s useful to assess the similarities or differences between the uppercase “L”, lowercase “l”, and numeral “1” characters because these letters and numbers look very similar.
+When selecting a typeface—especially a [sans serif](/glossary/sans_serif)—it’s useful to assess the similarities or differences between the uppercase “L,” lowercase “l,” and numeral “1” characters because these letters and numbers look very similar.

 Many shapes are simply mirrored without any further alteration.
 Lowercase “b,” “d,” “p,” and “q” are the most commonly confused letters.
 Subtle edits to the letterforms may help to differentiate them as the correct characters.